sapcc/limes/docs/users/api-v1-specification.md

 always required, and should ideally contain a description of how the capacity value was derived.
 An existing capacity value can be deleted by setting it to `-1`, in which case no `comment` is required.

-Returns 200 (OK) on success, with a response body identical to `GET` on the same URL, containing the updated capacity values.
+Returns 202 (Accepted) on success, with an empty response body.